The Shield: Development

-At the time, around the year 2000, the FX network, a division under 21st Century Fox, was looking to find what would be the network's first drama series to help set the tone for their network, given the ongoing success of The Sopranos on rival network HBO.
+Around 2000, the FX network was looking to find what would be the network's first drama series to help set the tone for their network, given the ongoing success of The Sopranos on rival network HBO.
 FX's Kevin Reilly wanted a show about an antihero but believed that the cop genre had become tired.
 However, Reilly was amazed by Ryan's script, and greenlit the show in mid-2001.
 Reilly worked with Ryan to help determine how much violence and nudity could be used within the show, as unlike HBO, FX was an ad-sponsored cable channel and beholden to certain content considerations.
 As they were working towards this, the September 11 attacks occurred, and in their aftermath, Fox was concerned if the show would be appropriate at this time, believing that audiences would not be receptive to seeing police officers portrayed in a negative light.
 The situation changed following the theatrical release of Training Day in October 2001, a film centered around corrupt cops that was a financial success.
 Fox was assured by Training Day's reception from audiences that The Shield was allowed to continue, with the pilot first broadcast in March 2002.

 Ryan had written the part of Mackey for someone with a young Harrison Ford personality.
 Due to the complexities of the character, he was uncertain they would have found a suitable actor for the role, and cast his own doubt on his writing.
 During casting, Ryan had been surprised with Michael Chiklis's audition.
 Chiklis had gained a soft reputation within Hollywood based on his roles from The Commish and Daddio, and felt that he needed to have a change of pace in future roles, as he was finding himself cast for older, overweight parts.
 Chiklis spent six months away from acting and losing a significant amount of weight, and for his audition on The Shield, had shaved his head.
 Ryan was taken by this new appearance feeling it was not appropriate, but found that Chiklis had a certain charisma in his delivery that worked well into the Mackey character.
 This allowed Ryan to write Mackey as a compassionate figure, able to get away with certain improper actions through his charisma, which served to draw fans to sympathize with Mackey throughout the series.
 Ryan recognized that with Chiklis as his star, it validated his success as a writer.